4 Min Read

 Most of us turn to social media platforms to decompress, take our minds off the present moment, and focus on something different.
-Unfortunately, checking notifications, mindlessly scrolling through Reddit, and reading every headline can take a toll on our mental health.
+Unfortunately, checking notifications, mindlessly scrolling through Reddit, and reading every headline on various online platforms can take a toll on our mental health.

 The constant availability of information on social networks might seem like a positive force.
 However, in recent years, the social media landscape has bombarded us with more information than social media users can handle.
 Between a never-ending stream of news stories, status updates, and marketing efforts, it’s normal to feel overwhelmed by social media overload.